ccashwell/is_crawler/README.md

       end
     end

-...or provide one or more crawlers `is_crawler?("Some User Agent/1.0", :facebook, :google)` to find out if the string matches one of those crawlers in specific.
+...or provide one or more crawlers to find out if the string matches *specific* crawlers: `is_crawler?("Some User Agent/1.0", :facebook, :google)`

+You can also define custom crawlers like this:

+    Crawler::CUSTOM << Crawler.new(:custom_crawler_name, "string that is always present in crawler requests")

 That's it!

 ## Contributing